langchain-ai/langgraph/docs/docs/concepts/deployment_options.md

 This is a paid offering.
 Please contact sales@langchain.dev for pricing.

+Please see the [Self Hosted Deployment](../how-tos/deployment/self_hosted.md) guide for more information on how to set up the Self Hosted version of LangGraph Platform.

 ### Bring your own cloud

 This combines the best of both worlds for Cloud and Self Hosted.